syl20bnr/spacemacs/doc/DOCUMENTATION.md

 `Spacemacs` comes with a dedicated major mode `spacemacs-mode`.
 Its goal is to give useful feedbacks and easily perform maintenance tasks.

-It also comes with dedicated [helm][] sources to quickly find layers, packages and more.
+It also comes with dedicated [helm][helm-link] sources to quickly find layers, packages and more.

 [guide-key][] is enabled by default, it will display all the available key